 This long, thin, elliptical, ribbon-like originated in the Liguria and Genoa regions of Italy.
 It is very commonly used in combination with seafood and clam , as well as a variety of red sauces such as arrabbiata or marinara .
 Nonna Box even recently featured a Tuscan version of it enhanced by truffle!

-Born in the Province of Siena, Italy, pici is a hand-rolled that looks like a fat version of .
+Born in the Province of Siena, Italy, pici is a hand-rolled types of that looks like a fat version of .
 It is commonly eaten with ragu, garlic ( pici all’aglione ), porcini mushrooms, and a variety of game (e.g., wild boar, duck, hare, etc.).

 The origin of this uber-popular is somewhat obscure, but legend has it that the Lombardy region played a big role in spreading its popularity.
 It is a square shaped with ruffled edges, and is often stuffed with various fillings including , and vegetables as well as shellfish like in this lobster ravioli recipe .